-- B. It shall be unlawful for the owner or agent of any animal to allow that animal to act in a threatening or menacing manner toward any person not on the property of said owner or agent. - Control Agency Animal Services may investigate the incident.
+- B. It shall be unlawful for the owner or agent of any animal to allow that animal to act in a threatening or menacing manner toward any person not on the property of said owner or agent. - C. Upon receipt of a report of any animal acting in this manner, the Animal Control Agency Animal Services may investigate the incident.
 After investigation, the Animal Control Agency Animal Services may order the owner or agent to keep the animal restrained or confined as defined in this Ordinance, and may issue a written warning or a citation and a notice ordering confinement. - D. Upon an owner's conviction under this section, the subject animal will be considered a vicious animal for the purpose of Section Two, Part 14 as defined in this Ordinance.
 A record of the order to confine, the written warning, the citation with court results, and any supporting affidavits will be held on file at Animal Control Animal Services. - E. An order to confine will be a written notice issued by an Animal Control Officer to a person who owns or harbors a dog that has acted in a threatening or menacing manner.
 One copy will be left with the owner of the animal and one copy will be kept on file at Animal Services the Animal Control Agency.
 Such notice shall include name, address and telephone number of owner; sex, color, breed of dog; license and rabies vaccination registration numbers; time, date and nature of incident; signature of owner agreeing to confinement and signature of issuing Officer.
 The confinement must be completed within 24 hours of the notice being issued.
 The Officer conducting the investigation will check to ensure that the confinement has been completed.